giraciopide/shellcheck-maven-plugin/README.md

 ## TODO
 - make the download urls be a map with an entry for each arch
 - release on maven central

+## Copyright notice

+shellcheck-maven-plugin is licensed under the GNU General Public License, v3.
+A copy of this license is included in the file LICENSE.txt.

+copyright 2020, Marco Nicolini.

+##  Shellcheck copyright notice

+ShellCheck is licensed under the GNU General Public License.

+Copyright 2012-2019, Vidar 'koala_man' Holen and contributors.